ethereal-ui/ethereal-ui/packages/css-naming/README.md

 different.
 We need to have namespace isolation while providing extensibility.
 There are a few options to accomplish this:

-- Many CSS-in-JS solutions allow using components as selectors.
-But, they’re framework specific, which means your design system users must use the same CSS-in-JS library.
 - CSS Custom Properties (aka CSS Variables) work well with Web Components or anything using CSS, but customization is limited to predefined variables.

+- Many CSS-in-JS solutions allow using components as selectors, but they’re framework-specific, which means your design system users must use the same CSS-in-JS library.

 - CSS naming conventions are an old trick, but maintaining them is a pain.

-This library aims to simplify the maintenance of a CSS naming convention by supporting TypeScript and providing easy-to-use helpers for React.
-It’s not dependent on React, so you can use it with other frameworks too.
+This library aims to simplify the maintenance of a CSS naming convention by supporting TypeScript and providing helpers that work seamlessly with React.

 ## Naming Convention